Fulguritude/code-discovery-exercises/OCaml/README.md

 opam install ocaml-lsp-server
 ```

-Finally, to have sublime recognize it, find the path to `ocamllsp` with `which ocamllsp`, then add the following to your LSP settings (`Ctrl+Shift+P` then write `LSP settings` and press enter; edit the file on the right; if it's empty you can just copy paste the below over it; otherwise you'll need to add the "`ocaml`" element to the "`clients`" dictionary).
+Finally, to have sublime recognize it, find the path to `ocamllsp` with `which ocamllsp` (generally, the path should be `~/.opam/default/bin/ocamllsp`), then add the following to your LSP settings (`Ctrl+Shift+P` then write `LSP settings` and press enter; edit the file on the right; if it's empty you can just copy paste the below over it; otherwise you'll need to add the "`ocaml`" element to the "`clients`" dictionary).

 ```json
 // Settings in here override those in "LSP/LSP.sublime-settings"